-The Leavenworth Waterworks Board approved a 1.5% increase in water rates for all customers during its regular meeting on October 24, 2016.
-The new rates will be effective April 1, 2017.
-The new water rates are necessary to address continuing increases in operating costs.
-Other fees and charges will remain the same.
+The Leavenworth Waterworks Board approved a 3.5% increase in water rates for all customers during its regular meeting on November 27, 2017.
+The new rates will be effective April 1, 2018.
+The new water rates are necessary to address inflation and future captial improvements.

 Each month, in-city customers receive from Leavenworth Waterworks a combined bill for water, sewer, and trash collection.
 The new Leavenworth Waterworks rate increase only affects the water service portion of the bill.
-Previously a residence that used 8 billings units of water per month paid $35.73 per month.
-With the increase, the family will pay $36.28, a difference of 55 cents.
+Previously a residence that used 8 units of water per month paid $36.28 per month.
+With the increase, the family will pay $37.57, a difference of $1.29

 Important Notice About Water Service Restoration